MTU’s FFC emits no CO2, no NOx, and no particulates; all it produces is water. That means this propulsion concept is virtually emissions-free.

 The Flying Fuel Cell will initially be used in regional air traffic on shorter routes.
 The next generation of FFCs will then fly on short- and medium-haul routes.

 The clean aviation research project HEROPS (Hydrogen-Electric Zero Emission Propulsion System) has been running since mid-January 2024.
 It aims to build on MTU’s FFC to develop technologies for climate-neutral, hydrogen-powered electric powertrains that will get regional aircraft into the air starting in 2035.
 Under the leadership of MTU, seven partners initially want to spend no more than three years analyzing propulsion systems with an output of up to 1.8 megawatts and then build a HEROPS ground demonstrator.
 The aim is to establish the feasibility of the new, groundbreaking technologies and their scalability to outputs of between 2 and 4 megawatts on the basis of a modular propulsion architecture.
+With the completion of the initial design phase, the first major milestone was achieved in 2025.
 MTU’s industry partners in HEROPS are MT Aerospace, RTX’s Collins Aerospace, Lufthansa Technik, and Eaton.
 The research partners are the Royal Netherlands Aerospace Center (NLR) and the Vienna University of Technology.